unclebob/spacewar/README.md

  the base as closely as you can.
 Put the ship on top of the base.
 Watch for the _DOCK_ button to show up in the Engine Control Panel.
 Hit that button and you'll be refueled and restocked.

+ ## Bases (not yet completely implemented)
+ There are three kinds of bases.
+Antimatter factories, Dilithium factories, and Weapon factories.
+  * Antimatter factories manufacture antimatter using the power from nearby O, B, or A class stars.
+  * Dilithium factories harvest dilithium from the atmospheres of nearby K or M class stars.
+  * Weapon factories manufacture Kinetics and Torpedos.
+They require the elements found around the planets of F or G class stars.